WORL (AM): WZKD

-Owner NewCity Communications changed the station’s format to children's radio, affiliating with the Radio AAHS Network on December 15, 1994.
-The FCC granted the station's call sign change to WZKD in mid-April 1995.
+Owner NewCity Communications changed the station’s format to children's radio, affiliating with the Radio AAHS network on December 15, 1994.
+The FCC granted the station's call sign change to WZKD on April 7, 1995.

-The week of April 14, 1995, WZKD's morning program, Jammin' Jo Jo, increased its length by an hour.
+The week of April 14, WZKD's morning program, Jammin' Jo Jo, increased its length by an hour.
 The station then built new permanent studios that would allow for tours, which the station expected to be in by mid-May.
 They hired local kids for specials and features and added Tommy's Clubhouse, a local weekend show.
-The week of August 4, 1995, the station opened up its studios up for visitors.
+The week of August 4, the station opened up its studios up for visitors.
 Given Orlando's past with children's radio, even before NewCity launched a television advertising campaign in August, the station was in the top five AAHS stations in calls to the network.

 In January 1997, Cox Radio, Inc. received FTC approval of its purchase of Newcity Communications, including WZKD, initiated in May 1996.
-In January 1998, Radio AAHS stopped broadcasting.
+On January 30, 1998, Radio AAHS stopped broadcasting.

 WTLN

 In 1998, the station was bought for $500,000 by TM2, Inc. The call sign was switched to WTLN and the format flipped to Christian talk and teaching.
 In 2005, the station changed hands again.
-Salem bought it for $9.5 million.
+The station was sold to Salem Communications the largest owner of Christian radio stations for $9.5 million.
 Salem kept the Christian format in place, but added many of the national religious hosts found on other Salem stations.

 For a time, programming on WTLN was simulcast on WHIM (1520 AM) in Apopka.
-WHIM is now WNDO, airing a Haitian Creole format and no longer owned by Salem Media.
+WHIM is now WNDO, airing a Haitian Creole format; it is no longer owned by Salem Media.